 On a subsequent trip to pick up more paint, the same man shared some fresh details about our building!
 We’ve had trouble getting specifics about the history.
 People have said it was a notorious bar; we’ve heard bowling alley; pool hall–all of which are partially right, but this man finally gave us a name!
 It was called Art’s Pool Hall, and he said he spent all of his teen years there.
 They had pool tables and snooker tables, and walls lined with pinball machines.
 He said it was the fun place to go after school and had such a smile on his face as he recounted how the teenagers would go play pinball and then watch movies across the street at the theater.

 We also cruised the Winslow Historical Society’s Old Trails Museum, and at last found a picture!
 Somehow our building had a knack for eluding cameras.
-We’ve looked in several books and countless historic photographs, but can never find one of our building.
+We’ve checked several books and countless historical photographs but never found our building.
 Finally, in this panoramic from 1910, you can see the distinctive roofline of our Motor Palace!
 We were surprised to see it predated some of the buildings we assumed were older than ours.
 Now if we can just find a picture of the front to see what it looked like before the glass block.

 As for the rest of the week, we had a nice taste of what it will be like operating the Motor Palace.
 Along with many other visitors, we had a great group of British motorcycle toursits walk over to photograph the Harley Hummer parked outside, and spent quite a bit of time visiting with them.